Maxiviper117/360-to-planer-images/README.md

   - [License](#license)
 - [Yaw and Pitch Angle Illustrations](#yaw-and-pitch-angle-illustrations)
 - [GUI](#gui)

 ## Overview

 The **Panorama to Plane Projection Converter** is a tool designed to transform panoramic images into plane (rectilinear) projections.
-This conversion is essential for applications in virtual reality, gaming, photography, and more, where a standard perspective view is required from a 360-degree panorama.
+This conversion is essential for applications in virtual reality, gaming, photography, and more, where standard perspective views are required from a 360-degree panorama.

-By adjusting parameters such as Field of View (FOV), yaw, and pitch, users can generate multiple perspective views from a single panoramic image, facilitating versatile usage across various platforms and mediums.
+By adjusting parameters such as Field of View (FOV), multiple pitch and yaw angles, resolution, users can generate various perspective views from a single panoramic image, facilitating versatile usage across different platforms and mediums.

-## Features

-- **Flexible Projection Parameters:** Customize FOV, yaw, and pitch to generate specific perspectives.
-- **Batch Processing:** Convert multiple panorama images simultaneously with support for parallel processing.
-- **Multiple Output Formats:** Save projected images in popular formats like PNG, JPG, and JPEG.
-- **High Performance:** Leveraging optimized libraries for efficient image processing.
-- **User-Friendly Interface:** Easily configure and execute conversions.
-- **Progress Tracking:** Monitor processing status with real-time progress indicators.

 ## How It Works